Rudolf Abel: KGB service

 After rejoining the KGB in 1946, Fisher was trained as a spy for entry into the United States.
 In October 1948, using a Soviet passport, he travelled from Leningradsky Station to Warsaw.
-In Warsaw, he discarded his Soviet passport and using a U.S. passport travelled via Czechoslovakia and Switzerland to Paris.
+In Warsaw, he discarded his Soviet passport and using a U.S. passport traveled from Czechoslovakia and Switzerland to Paris.
 His new passport bore the name Andrew Kayotis, the first of Fisher's false identities.
 The real Andrew Kayotis was Lithuanian born and had become an American citizen after migrating to the United States.
 Kayotis had applied for and received a visa to visit the Soviet Union.
 However, the Soviets retained his passport, which Fisher eventually used.
 Kayotis had been in poor health and died while visiting relatives in Vilnius, Lithuania.
 Fisher, as Kayotis, then travelled aboard the RMS Scythia from Le Havre, France, to North America, disembarking at Quebec.
 Still using Kayotis' passport, he went to Montreal and crossed into the United States on 17 November.

-On 26 November, Fisher met with Soviet "illegal" Josef Romvoldovich Grigulevich (codenamed "MAKS" or "ARTUR").
+On 26 November, Fisher met with Soviet "illegal" Iosif Grigulevich (codenamed "MAKS" or "ARTUR").
 Grigulevich gave Fisher a genuine birth certificate, a forged draft card and a forged tax certificate, all under the name of Emil Robert Goldfus, along with $1,000.
 After handing back Kayotis's passport and documents, Fisher assumed the name Goldfus.
 His codename was "MARK".
 The real Goldfus had died at only 14 months, having been born on August 2, 1902, in New York.
 Goldfus's birth certificate was obtained by the NKVD at the end of the Spanish Civil War, when the Centre would collect identity documents from International Brigades members for use in espionage operations.